The Flipped Classroom and Educational Technology: Pros and Cons

 The Khan Academy

-Khan's videos are low-tech and his drawings are simple, but his descriptions and explanations have captured people's interest and are being used as homework in flipped courses.
+Khan's videos are relatively low-tech, his drawings are simple, and the videos aren't very colourful.
+His explanations and presentation have captured people's interest, however, and are being used as homework in flipped courses.
 The videos cover a wide range of subjects.
-The website contains videos that are suitable for elementary, high school and college students.
+The website contains videos that are suitable for elementary, high school, and college students.
 The videos also provide a wonderful opportunity for the general public to learn new things.

 A large number of content specialists are part of the Khan Academy and present some of the videos.
 The academy also presents specialized content from organizations such as NASA and MIT.
 Khan's goal is to establish a free virtual school in which "anyone can learn anything".
 I enjoy watching the academy's videos.
 There are other good science videos on YouTube, though.
 Interestingly, one popular series known as "Crash Course" is also available at the Khan Academy.